WirelessPresentation/WirelessDisplay/For Hotel/README.md

 * **Use**:
   * Open the BJTV-Hotel APP on the TV
   * Scan the QR code on the TV with your phone
-  * Then you can find the TV device while you are wireless display from your mobile phone
+  * Then when you have wireless display through your phone, you can find the TV device